koonerts/algo/docs/algo-templates.md

     WHILE priorityQueue is not empty DO
       currentDistance, currentLocation = Remove minimum from priorityQueue

-      // Skip if we've processed this location already IF currentLocation has been visited THEN
+      // Skip IF we've processed this location already IF currentLocation has been visited THEN
         CONTINUE

       // Mark as visited
       Mark currentLocation as visited

-      // If we reached destination, we can return
+      // IF we reached destination, we can RETURN
       IF currentLocation equals end THEN
         BREAK